 Railroad Square is known for their artists and vendors.
 The community gathers here for food, art, and music on the first Friday of every month at an event that is appropriately titled "First Friday."
 Because of the pandemic, this event can no longer be hosted on-site; however, this Friday, December 4th, you can attend the Virtual First Friday hosted by the same people!

 If you enjoy San Luis and Railroad Square but live a little more downtown, a walk down the block might show that you live just around the corner from Cascades Park.
 Personally, I enjoy a brisk jog in this park a few times a week, and I always see FAMU and FSU students alike enjoying the scenery and growing their knowledge.
 While lakes and benches are offered, there is plenty of space for you to lay out a blanket in the grass instead.
 Cascades is a more lively park than either of the above suggestions, so people who need a quiet environment may not thrive here.
 If you are worried about distractions but want a pleasant change of scenery, you can pop some earbuds in and play some classical tunes to cancel it out.

 Whatever your studying preference is, you should find success at any of the above local spots.
 Cabin fever can creep up on anybody, especially if you have no roommates, so it is imperative that you stay a diligent student while getting some fresh air.
+Another idea is to take a breather and walk around Bragg Stadium; there's plenty of space to clear your head.
 Once your final exams are done, and if you are staying in Tallahassee for winter break, you may even want to consider visiting these parks for recreation!